karenpeng/react-template/README.md

 #react-template
 -
-use cndjs to load react, read dom and babel transformer no requre no build not useful just in case
+use cndjs to load react, read dom and babel transformer;

+no requre no build;

+not useful just in case

 -